-Growing Herbs from Seed
+Growing Herbs from Seeds

-Herbs are some of the easiest plants to grow, and growing herbs from seed is probably the easiest – and definitely the least expensive – way to start your own herb garden.
+Herbs are some of the easiest plants to grow, and growing herbs from seeds is probably the easiest – and definitely the least expensive – way to start your own herb garden.
 Parsley, basil, and thyme are all common culinary herbs that will find their way into many recipes you cook for your family.
 They are also nutritious herbs that you can feed to your chickens, as you pinch back and trim your plants, so be sure to plant plants for everyone to share!

-Growing Herbs from Seed
+Growing Herbs from Seeds

-Directly sowing seeds outdoors right into your garden is much easier than starting seeds indoors and then transplanting them, although you can lengthen your growing season considerably by starting seeds indoors well before they can be planted outside.
+Directly sowing herb seeds outdoors right into your garden is much easier than starting seeds indoors and then transplanting them, although you can lengthen your growing season considerably by starting seeds indoors well before they can be planted outside.
 Growing seeds outside eliminates having to monitor and water them indoors or having to transplant them once the temperatures warm up.
 Many plants just don’t transplant well at all, so if you can, wait until it’s time to plant outdoors.

 Parsley is a cold-hardy herb that is one of the first you can get into the ground each spring.
 Plant the seeds directly into your garden outside about two weeks before the last frost is predicted for your area in the spring.
 Just barely cover the seeds with 1/4″ of rich, moist soil, spacing them 6-8″ apart.
 Soaking your parsley seeds in warm water overnight before you plant them can help them germinate.